 In many parts of the world, insects that live or breed in water carry and transmit diseases such as dengue fever.
 Some of these insects, known as vectors, breed in clean, rather than dirty water, and household drinking water containers can serve as breeding grounds.
 The simple intervention of covering water storage containers can reduce vector breeding and may also reduce faecal contamination of water at the household level.

 Economic and social effects

-When water comes from improved and more accessible sources, people spend less time and effort in physically collecting it, meaning they can be productive in other ways.
-It can also result in greater personal safety by reducing the need to make long or risky journeys to collect water.
+When water comes from improved and more accessible sources, people spend less time and effort physically collecting it, meaning they can be productive in other ways.
+This can also result in greater personal safety by reducing the need to make long or risky journeys to collect water.
 Better water sources also mean less expenditure on health, as people are less likely to fall ill and incur medical costs, and are better able to remain economically productive.

-Options for water sources used for drinking-water and irrigation will continue to evolve, with an increasing reliance on groundwater and alternative sources, including wastewater.
+Options for water sources used for drinking water and irrigation will continue to evolve, with an increasing reliance on groundwater and alternative sources, including wastewater.
 Climate change will lead to greater fluctuations in harvested rainwater.
 Management of all water resources will need to be improved to ensure provision and quality.

 As the international authority on public health and water quality, WHO leads global efforts to prevent transmission of waterborne disease, advising governments on the development of health-based targets and regulations.